 Olympia Crush Injury Video

-Complications from a Crush Injury
+Complications from a Crush Injury in Olympia

 For workers in industries where heavy objects are present, crush injuries are more common.
 They involve force or pressure put on a body part, crushing it and causing damage to various body structures.
 A crush injury may cause various symptoms and complications like those listed below.